-"Could you give me 5 specific adjectives that best describe you?"
+"Could you give me five specific adjectives that best describe you?"

 "In 200 words or less could you tell me why I should consider you for this position?"

 This could mean a few different things.
 The candidate is nervous.
 You could try putting them at ease by beginning the interview with some idle conversation to break the proverbial ice.
-If the lack of eye contact continues throughout the interview you may begin to wonder if maybe they're hiding something.
+If the lack of eye contact continues throughout the interview, you may start to wonder if maybe they're hiding something.

 The initial handshake should be firm and full of confidence without crushing the bones in your hand.
 There's nothing worse than a limp handshake, or dropping to your knees in agony.
 The candidate should temper their handshake somewhere in the middle to let you know they're confident without proving they could strangle the blood from your hand.

-If this person is not excited to be interviewing for your company do you really think they will suddenly become excited every day when coming to work?
+If this person is not excited to be interviewing for your company, do you think they will suddenly become excited every day when coming to work?